mikebranstein/nativescript-spacex-workshop-instructions/src/chapters/chapter4.md

 Right now you have only added the upcoming launches to the list view, well, it's time to learn about the `TabView` component and have previous launches and upcoming launches on the same `ListComponent`.
 Let's get started!

-Update the `list.component.html` to contain 2 lists, one for upcoming launches and one for past launches.
+Update the `list.component.html` to contain 2 lists, one for upcoming launches and one for previous launches.

 ```xml
 <ActionBar title="SpaceX Launches" class="action-bar">